 Zainab Mahmood: "A Lesson for the People of Insight: The Qur'anic Story of Yusuf in Islamic Interpretative Traditions" and was supervised by Everett Rowson

 Silvia Marsans-Sakly (Fairfield University): “The Revolt of 1864 in Tunisia: History, Power and Memory”

 Susynne McElrone (Palestinian American Research Center, American Center of Oriental Research in Amman): "From the Pages of the Defter: A Social History of Rural Property Tenure and the Implementation of Tanzimat Land Reform in Hebron, Palestine (1858-1900)"

 Matt Maclean (NYU): "Spatial Transformations and the Emergence of the National Infrastructures and the Formation of the United Arab Emirates, 1950-

 Jeanne Miller (University of Toronto): "More Than the Sum of Its Part: Animal Categories and Accretive Logic in Volume One of al-Jahiz Kitab al-Hayawan"

 Mostafa Minawi (Cornell University): "Lines in the Sand: The Ottoman Empire's Policies of Expansion and Consolidation on its African and Arabian Frontiers, 1882-1902"

-Shane Minkin (University of Massachusetts - Lowell): "In Life as in Death: The Port, Foreign Charities, Hospitals and Cemeteries in Alexandria, Egypt, 1865-1914"
+Shane Minkin (Sewanee: The University of the South University): "In Life as in Death: The Port, Foreign Charities, Hospitals and Cemeteries in Alexandria, Egypt, 1865-1914"